Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 ```

 Let's look at the `jump_to_sign` function now.
-This function is called on every `U` key press and go through all of the signposts and teleport the player to them.
+This function is called on every `U` key press and goes through all the signposts and teleports the player to them.
-At the start of the function we check if the index is not out of bounds, if it is, set it back to 0 and start over.
+At the start of the function we check if the index is not out of bounds and if it is, sets it back to 0 and starts over.
 ```dae
     // if we reached the end, start over if (tp_index >= NUM_OF_SIGNS)